wladimir000/mle-fractioning/project-for-today.md

 You will get a [jupyter notebook](./King-County.ipynb), with some EDA, Data cleaning, Feature Engineering and some ML models.
 The necessary libraries are listed in the [requirements.txt](./requirements.txt) file.
 You will have to do the following:

-- Refactor the code for the data cleaning and feature engineering segments into python files
+- Refactor the code for the data cleaning and feature engineering segments into python files.
 - Build a pipeline for the data cleaning, feature engineering.

 If you still have time: